 Applicants must complete the University Clinical Aptitude Test for Australia and New Zealand (UCAT ANZ).
 Final ranking for a place is determined by combining scores from the applicant’s Year 12 subject results that are used to calculate the ATAR (or equivalent) and their UCAT results.
 Only UCAT ANZ scores from tests held in July 2019 will be considered for 2020 entry.

 It is expected that applicants will need to achieve an ATAR of 95 or above (after the addition of any relevant adjustment factors) to be competitive for a place.
 Ranking for offers of places will be based on a rank combining Year 12 subject results (90%) and a UCAT ANZ-derived score (10%), which will be based on results from four sections of the UCAT ANZ test (Verbal Reasoning, Decision Making, Quantitative Reasoning and Abstract Reasoning), with each section equally contributing to the UCAT ANZ-derived score.

 Flinders University offers graduate entry to the MD in Adelaide and the Northern Territory, providing an alternative to the traditional pathway from secondary school to an undergraduate medical course.
 The four-year program enables you to graduate with a medical qualification that is comparable to a six-year undergraduate program.

-Have completed a bachelor degree, or are in the final year of an Australian bachelor degree or equivalent.
+Applicants have completed a bachelor’s degree, or are in the final year of an Australian bachelor degree or equivalent.
 Your degree can be in any area of study and there are no prerequisite topics or subjects.